TiesBos/EquiTrends/README.md

 - `base_period`: The base period used in the testing procedure,
 - `placebo_names`: The names corresponding to the placebo coefficients,
-- `num_individuals`: The number of cross-sectional individuals in the panel,
+- `num_individuals`: The number of cross-sectional individuals in the panel used for testing,
-- `num_periods`: The number of periods in the panel,
+- `num_periods`: The number of pre-treatment periods in the panel used for testing (if the panel is unbalanced, `num_periods` represents the range in the number of time periods covered by different individuals),
-- `num_observations`: The number of observations in the panel,
+- `num_observations`: The number of observations in the panel used for testing,
 - `is_panel_balanced`: A logical value indicating whether the panel data is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.
-- Additionally, if `equiv_threshold_specified = TRUE`:
+- If `equiv_threshold_specified = TRUE`, then additionally:
   - `IU_critical_values`: A numeric vector with the individual critical values for each of the placebo coefficients,
-  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`,
+  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level,
   - `equiv_threshold`: The equivalence threshold employed.
-- Additionally, if `equiv_threshold_specified = FALSE`:
+- If `equiv_threshold_specified = FALSE`, then additionally:
   - `minimum_equiv_thresholds`: A numeric vector including for each placebo coefficient the minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for the corresponding placebo coefficient individually,
-  - `minimum_equiv_threshold`: A numeric scalar minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for all placebo coefficients individually.
+  - `minimum_equiv_threshold`: A numeric scalar minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for all placebo coefficients.

+One should note that rows containing `NA` values are removed from the panel before the testing procedure is performed.

 ``` r
 # Perform the test with equivalent threshold specified as 1 based on